This article has links to products and services we recommend, which we may make a commission from.

 You’ll not go wrong with any granita flavors you choose.
 Be sure to ask for the seasonal flavors.

-Our favorite flavors were a combination of almonds and chocolate or pistachio flavors by itself.
+Our favorite flavors were a combination of almonds and chocolate or simply pistachio flavors by itself.

 6. Cassateddi or Cassatelle – Fried Sweet Ravioli of Ricotta